davenquinn/xenoliths/paper/text/body.md

 subducted metaclastic rocks of the Sierra de Salinas schist, exposed in the principal Salinia window into the subduction channel schists [@Kidder2006].

-In Figures \ref{fig:cross_sections}c and d we adopt the focused slab rollback and mantle lithosphere underplating models of @Saleeby2003 and @Luffi2009, for the dynamic response of normal thickness oceanic lithosphere following the crustal thickened oceanic plateau down the subduction
+In Figure \ref{fig:cross_sections}C and D we adopt the focused slab rollback and mantle lithosphere underplating models of @Saleeby2003 and @Luffi2009, for the dynamic response of normal thickness oceanic lithosphere following the crustal thickened oceanic plateau down the subduction